-Due to decisions taken in the past, the Council currently has £57.541m borrowing at an average interest rate of 3.19% on fixed term borrowing and 0.17% on variable rate borrowing.
-The variable rate loan of £10m is due to be repaid in March 2022.
-Current Treasury investments total £76m at an average rate of 0.15% (long term investment) and 0.03% in short term investments.
+Due to decisions taken in the past, the Council currently has £47.512m borrowing at an average interest rate of 3.19% on fixed term borrowing.
+Treasury investments total £79m at an average rate of 3.81% (long term investment) and 5.10% in short term investments.

-Borrowing strategy: The Council's main objectives if borrowing, are to achieve a low but certain cost of finance while retaining flexibility should plans change in the future.
-These objectives are often conflicting, and the Council therefore seeks to strike a balance between cheap short-term loans (currently available at around 0.10%) and long-term fixed rate loans where the future cost is known but higher (currently 1.5 to 2.5%).
+Borrowing strategy: The Council's main objectives of borrowing, are to achieve a low but certain cost of finance while retaining flexibility should plans change in the future.
+These objectives are often conflicting, and the Council therefore seeks to strike a balance between cheap short-term loans and long-term fixed rate loans where the future cost is known but higher.